Skip to main content

 • Avoid using public Wi-Fi: Be mindful if you are doing any shopping from a public connection – these are used on public airwaves and are easily accessible for hackers to intercept data.

 • Use strong passwords: Use a complex combination of lowercase, uppercase, letters, symbols, and numbers.
-Avoid using the same password for multiple accounts and not using personal information such as your birthday.
+Avoid using the same password for multiple accounts and refrain from using personal information, such as your birthday.

 • Watch out for scam emails: Clicking on emails from unknown or unrecognizable sellers can infect your computer with viruses.
 Delete them immediately, and do not open attachments or click links.

-• Check security policies: Look for the small lock icon in the corner of your URL to confirm the page you are on as privacy protection is installed.
-The URL will also start with an "HTTPS" – if you do not see the "S" after, the webpage is not secure.
+• Check security policies: Look for the small lock icon in the corner of your URL to confirm the page you are on, as privacy protection is installed.
+The URL will also start with "HTTPS" – if you do not see the "S" after it, the webpage is not secure.

 • Keep an eye on accounts and bank statements: Check your accounts often to ensure no mysterious or fraudulent charges.
-Let your bank know immediately if you see anything suspicious.
+Notify your bank immediately if you notice anything suspicious.

 There are also options for adding identity theft insurance for additional piece of mind.